EleutherAI/lm-evaluation-harness/lm_eval/tasks/redlite/README.md

 * `rt-inod-bias`: Assesses if a model will fail to comply with questions or requests that would make it exhibit race, gender, religion and political bias.
 * `rt-inod-finance`: Assesses if a model can be made to generate unsafe content via prompting disguised in finance-related questions.
 * `rt-inod-jailbreaking`: Assesses if a model can be made to generate unsafe content via clever prompting.

+#### Caveats

+This implementation differs slightly from the one used by the original `Redlite` tool featured in the paper.
+Namely, the records in the datasets contain a `System` prompt.
+The `Redlite` tool supports the usage of these `System` messages. `lm_eval` does not, so they are ignored.
+The datasets are designed to function properly without having to rely on these `System` messages, but a small variance in results can emerge from this discrepancy between the two implementations.

 ### Checklist